 But can Artificial Intelligence help save more lives?
 We believe that AI has the potential to enable significant savings compared to current methods employed by the emergency medical services sector, as well as offer added benefits of automated analytics to measure dispatch quality and continuous training of human operators.

-eena ai project
+eena ai project with Corti: 2018

 That is why EENA launched in May 2018 a year-long joint initiative with Corti to pilot AI support to improve emergency medical service operations.The initiative was launched in two European countries and will provide real-time decision support for emergency dispatchers responding to cardiac arrests, effectively enhancing human decision-making skills with AI.